310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% bubble Tori %}
 Mhm, you didn’t get this outfit made to only show it to me, after all.

-A personal outfit is a one-in-a-kind outfit that is meant to reflect the idol’s views, but it’s also supposed to be a way to make your fans happy.
+A personalized outfit is a one-in-a-kind outfit that is meant to reflect the idol’s views, but it’s also supposed to be a way to make your fans happy.

 Your fans are looking forward to seeing you on stage with that outfit.
 You’ve gotta make sure to go beyond their expectations to make up for all the waiting they’ve done for you!